johnwcowan/r7rs-work/EnvironmentsMIT.md

 `(environment-bound-names `*env*`)`

 Returns a list of all the names bound in *env*, excluding those bound only in the ancestors of *env*.
+However, if the environment treats all symbols as bound, it need not return every possible synbol.
 It is an error to mutate this list.

 `(environment-bindings `*env*`)`

-Returns a list of the bindings in *env*, *env*, excluding those bound only in the ancestors of *env*.
+Returns a list of the bindings in *env*, excluding those bound only in the ancestors of *env*.
 However, if the environment treats all symbols as bound, it need not return every possible synbol.
 It is an error to mutate this list.